Best Film for the Fujica STX-1

 Transparency Film

-An ISO 100 emulsion is also available.
+An ISO 100 speed is also on the market.

 Film Basics